elliotvhill/promineo-be-course/week_9/week-09-curriculum.md

 try (PreparedStatement stmt = conn.prepareStatement(sql)) {

-    stmt.setInt(1, recipeId); // if recipeId is not an 'int', will have a problem
+    // Set a parameter by passing in parameter number (1-based; '1' in this case) and recipeId (int) stmt.setInt(1, recipeId); // if recipeId is not an 'int', will have a problem

     try (ResultSet rs = stmt.executeQuery()) {